Mickaël Piétrus: Puerto Rico

 On March 4, 2015, Piétrus signed with Mets de Guaynabo of Puerto Rico.
 On May 11, 2015, he was replaced in the line-up by Cedric Jackson.

 SLUC Nancy Basket

 On November 25, 2015, Piétrus signed with the French club SLUC Nancy Basket.

 National team career

 In September 2005, Piétrus won the bronze medal at the EuroBasket 2005, with the senior French national team.
 He also played at the 2006 FIBA World Championship.

 Personal life

 Piétrus' older brother, Florent, is also a professional basketball player.

-Piétrus resides in Orlando, Florida.
-He spends his free time DJing at nightclubs.